EMU-Script

 music-sheet

-2.1 Diatonic Staffs
+2.1 Staffs

-A diatonic staff has a range of two octaves (+ 2 whole tones).
+A staff has a range of two octaves (+ 2 whole tones).
 Here are the notes of the C major scale:

 c-major-scale